derf/Travel-Status-DE-IRIS/README.md

 * Text::LevenshteinXS
 * XML::LibXML

+Additional dependencies for building this module:

+* File::Slurp
+* JSON

 Note about Text::LevenshteinXS: This module is old and unmaintained, but appears to be packaged for slightly more distros than its successor Text::Levenshtein::XS.
 If it is not available for your distro (and you do